Symfony tutorial for beginners

 symfony new --full blog

 This command will create a skeleton of the app.
-You should see the message like this one

-To run a web-server, open up a new terminal window and write the next line in your project directory.
+To run a web server, open up a new terminal window and write the next line in your project directory.

 symfony server:start